nhm38/ECE4960/lab13-page.md

 ### Second Attempt: Feedback Control with PID
 My PID controller worked super well in previous labs.
 It generally reliable and super fast, especially the angular orientation control.
+See Lab 6 for more details on tuning the PID controller for orientation control.

 The sampling rate was too slow when also doing PID contorl on the angular orientation in the loop, so I wasn't able to get ToF data frequently enough to stop at an accurate position.